 The pulse bypass is a modified bypass unit that permits tracking the gas flow.
-Here, the higher pressure gas from a pipeline introduces odorant vapors into a lower pressure distribution line.
-By diverting non-odorized natural gas through an odorant tank, the gas is saturated, then returns to a downstream distribution pipeline.
-This style is suitable for lower flow applications, and while it is more expensive than the traditional bypass, it offers cost incentives over feature-rich chemical injection systems.
+Here, the higher-pressure gas from a pipeline introduces odorant vapors into a lower-pressure distribution line.
+The gas is saturated by diverting non-odorized natural gas through an odorant tank, then returning to a downstream distribution pipeline.
+This style is suitable for lower flow applications, and while it is more expensive than the traditional bypass, it is less costly than feature-rich chemical injection systems.

-Top pulse bypass odorization system manufacturers in the United States include:
+Pulse bypass odorization system manufacturers in the United States